Preparing For Travel to Seoul, South Korea

 While I attended school in South Korea I rarely went to restaurants during the weekday.
 Mostly, I would eat at the school’s cafeteria which had really affordable options if you like Korean food.
 Since I really like Korean food I could save money every day and I had more money to spend on the weekends.
 Additionally, because I ate at the cafeteria I didn’t have to buy many of the kitchen appliances necessary to cook.

 Lastly, even though I lived alone, I invested in an electric kettle and I bought a large box of instant coffee and a family size Yoplait yogurt. *Tip – Costco cards that are purchased in the United States also work in South Korea.*

 There are several different options you can choose when looking for housing.
 Whether it’s a hostel, goshiwon, officetel or apartment, all of these have their pros and cons.
 It’s really your preference on what you choose.

 These are some of the ways I saved money to travel to Seoul, South Korea and while I lived abroad.

 What are some money-saving tips or apps you have used to travel?
-I would love to read you comments down below.
+I would love to read your comments down below.

 If you like this post don’t forget to like, subscribe and share with your family and friends.